 The study also found that women who took aspirin lowered their risk for stroke, perhaps because this helped prevent clotting, plaque formation and inflammation.

 Trans fats are responsible for raising LDL or "bad" cholesterol and lowering HDL or "good" cholesterol.
 The FDA has taken note and has required food manufacturers to clearly list trans fats on food labels.
 Many food labels now proclaim that they contain "0 Trans Fats," but consumers should be cautious.
 Foods labeled "0 Trans Fats" can still have as much as .5 grams of trans fats per serving, which can add up throughout the course of the day.
 The AHA recommends people limit their consumption of trans fats to less than one percent of their daily calorie intake.

 Instead of reformulated snack foods that can contain trans fats, women should focus on healthy foods known for high nutrition value.
 These include fruits, vegetables, whole grains, lean meats, fat-free dairy products, beans, nuts and fatty fish.
 In addition, women should also try to exercise for 30 minutes a day.

 Dr. Hana Tepper is an internal medicine doctor at St. Luke's Hospital.
-To take a free stroke risk assessment, visit the HealthAware Risk Assessments page.

 This article was published in the St. Louis Post-Dispatch on May 17, 2012.